-- □ Base Layer
+- □ 1 Base Layer

-- synthetic, non-cotton long underwear top that will help keep you warm, especially at night.
+- Synthetic, non-cotton long underwear top that will help keep you warm, especially at night.

-- \Box T-shirts (2) synthetic or wool
+- \Box T-shirts (1-2) synthetic or wool

-- \Box Long-Sleeve Sun Shirt (1)
+- □ Long-Sleeve Shirt (1)

 - Synthetic (non-cotton)

 - Also used to keep bugs away

-- Sun protection
+- Sun protective clothing is even better on the water.
+Features to prefer are UPF rated fabric, sleeves that extend into hand covers, and hoodies that cover the ears and head.

-- □ Women: Moisture wicking material is recommended for sports bras
+- □ Women: Moisture wicking material is recommended for sports bras.